-In November 1947, the UN—which had assumed the obligations of the League of Nations—passed a resolution (UNGA 181) recommending the partition of the Mandate into a Jewish and Arab state.
-The Palestinian Jews were prepared to accept a truncated state (it would be the second truncation of the land originally set aside for the Jews), but the Palestinian Arabs and the Arab nations wanted all the territory to be under Arab sovereignty, and rejected the resolution.
+In November 1947, the United Nations—which had assumed the obligations of the League of Nations—passed a resolution (UNGA 181) recommending the partition of the Mandate into a Jewish and Arab state.
+The Palestinian Jews were prepared to accept a truncated state (it would be the second truncation of the land originally set aside for the Jews), but the Palestinian Arabs and the Arab nations wanted all the territory to be under Arab sovereignty and rejected the resolution.

-The argument is made that the UN charter forbids acquisition of territory by force.
+The argument is made that the U.N.
+Charter forbids the acquisition of territory by force.
 That is not correct.
 It says that:

 “All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations.”
 (Art.
 2, Sec.
 4)